Patrick Mahomes hurts knee in Chiefs' win over Broncos

-"I've never seen anything like that on the field before," Denver defensive end Shelby Harris said.
-"His knee was literally all the way to the side, his kneecap was.
-I wish him the best.
-We definitely need him in the league, he's definitely a big attraction in the league.

-"You never want to see anyone get hurt, especially like that.
-I hope everything is good and I hope he has a speedy recovery."
+DENVER — Reigning MVP Patrick Mahomes injured his right knee in a pileup near the goal line before his Kansas City teammates rallied around their fallen superstar for a 30-6 thrashing of Denver on Thursday night.

-Chiefs coach Andy Reid said after the game that didn't know how serious Mahomes' injury was, but added that, "We're good with whatever direction this thing goes."
+Chiefs coach Andy Reid said after the game that didn't know how serious the injury was, but added that, "We're good with whatever direction this thing goes."

 His balky left ankle heavily taped, Mahomes completed 10 of 11 passes for 76 yards and a touchdown, before getting injured on a successful sneak on fourth-and-inches at the Denver 5 early in the second quarter.